jconsoli/brocade-rest-api-applications/README.md

 Sets the zone database to that of a previously captured zone database.
 Typically used for restoring a zone database.

-**Updates**
+**14 Aug 2021 Updates**

-14 Aug 2021 - zone_merge.py, added ability to activate the merged zone configuration.
+* zone_merge.py, added ability to activate the merged zone configuration.
+* report.py, added zone by target page